 - Organize and engage in direct action organizing.

 - Commitment to WJP’s mission, vision, values, workers, and worker justice;

 - Familiarity and direct experience with immigrant workers;

 - 2-5 years community, immigrant, and/or labor organizing experience;

 - Basic knowledge in New York and federal labor and employment laws;

 - Excellent people and relationship building;

 - Proficiency with Microsoft office software (Microsoft Word, Excel, Mail, etc.)

 We strongly encourage online applications.
-A resume and cover letter are required.
+Please attach your resume and cover letter.

 As an EOE/AA employer, TSNE MissionWorks/Worker’s Justice Project will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin, sexual orientation, gender identification, and veteran or disability status, or any other factor prohibited by law.